 The figure above shows how worksheet data is represented on a bubble graph.
 The bubbles represent Sales.
 A large bubble represents large sales revenue.
 A small bubble represents small sales revenue.

 An open-high-low-close stock graph is a graph that is specifically designed for showing the opening, high, low, and closing prices of a stock.
 Each stock marker displays four separate values.

 When you create high-low-close stock graphs (sometimes known as stock charts), follow these guidelines:

 The data structure for open-high-low-close stock graphs is as follows:

 A group is a four-column set or, if data columns are shown as series, then a four-row set of data.
 It is represented by a single stock marker.
-If you show more than one group of data, the values for opening, high, low, and closing values should vary faster than the Time values.
+If you show multiple groups of data, the values for opening, high, low, and closing values should vary faster than the Time values.
 That is, the order of the columns (or rows) should be Monday Open, Monday High, Monday Low, Monday Close, Tuesday Open, Tuesday High, Tuesday Low, Tuesday Close, and so on.
-A group is labelled by an O1 tick label, such as Fri.
+A group is labeled by an O1 tick label, such as Fri.

 A series is represented by all the markers that have the same color.
 Most stock graphs show only one series of data.
 A series is labeled by legend text, such as Stock A. The legend should appear, even if you have only one series of data.